Skip to Content

 For instance, you’re buying a duplex with a total payment of $3,000 per month.
 You get a market rent analysis (included with the appraisal) that says you can rent one side for $1,500 per month.
 You can count 75% of the market rent, or $1,125 per month.
 In this example, the lender adds $1,125 per month to your employment income to help you qualify.

-In some cases you can qualify for a multifamily when you can’t qualify for single family, thanks to using future rental income.
+In some cases, you can qualify for a multifamily when you can’t qualify for single-family home due to future rental income.

 Getting Loan Assistance Buying a Multifamily Property